🐻 Oswald’s Bear Ranch With Kids | A Fun Upper Peninsula Michigan Road Trip Stop

 6. Grand Haven

 Grand Haven is a classic Lake Michigan beach town and a great stop for families.
-The lighthouse and pier area are beautiful, especially at sunset, and it gives you that dreamy Michigan summer evening feeling.
+The lighthouse, pier, and beach areas are beautiful, especially at sunset.
 The musical fountain and evening beach atmosphere make this town feel especially lively in summer.

 Grand Haven is a perfect place to slow down and watch the sunset over Lake Michigan.